 With the arrival of Stefan Kräuchi we added a business unit under the name ILS Advisers.
 It is dedicated to the development of the ILS (insurance-linked securities) niche asset class.
 Like our Chinese equities, ILS offers investment opportunities which are relatively removed from the growing risks associated with the rampant money creation by western central banks.

-We launched ILS Diversified Ltd., a fund of fund providing access to a selection of specialist ILS funds in a fully diversified way.
+We launched ILS Diversified Ltd., a fund of fund providing access to a selection of specialist ILS funds and managers in a fully diversified way.